abdeoliveira/examgen/README.md

 Despite the docs and comments through the codes are in English, the LaTex header was conceived to work with the pt_br locale as follows:

-* Words are separated according the Portuguese language.
+* Words are separated according to the Portuguese language.
 * Comma is used as decimal separator.

 If you want to localize your text to other language, you must edit the file `~/aux/header.tex` in two lines.